Observatory on the Digital Transformation of Italy

 The Observatory is a permanent Think Tank aimed at analysing the process of digitalisation in Italy, and especially those aspects of the digital transformation that are not fully represented by traditional indicators.
 It also frames future developments of the scenario, by designing the best nation-wide strategies for supporting and accelerating the transition on the basis of ethics, inclusion and sustainability principles.

-The results of the Observatory's 1st edition were presented during a final Forum, on November 29, 2022 in Rome.
+The results of the Observatory's 2nd edition will be presented during a final Forum, on November 30, 2023 in Rome.

 Key figures of digitalisation in Italy